 Interactive Drug Overdose Map

-There’s a fascinating resource available to track opioids and different levels of usage.
+There’s a fascinating resource available to track Opioid Overdose Statistics and different levels of usage.
 And it can be tracked anywhere in the United States.

 Using data compiled by the United States Department of Agriculture’s Rural Drug Program and The University of Chicago NORC created an interactive map revealing every bit of information relating to opioid-related deaths imaginable.